cmss13-devs/cmss13/code/datums/tutorial/creating_a_tutorial.md

     - This is what category the tutorial should be under.
 Use the `TUTORIAL_CATEGORY_XXXX` macros.
 - `tutorial_template</datum/map_template/tutorial>`
     - This is what type the map template of the tutorial should be.
 The default space is 12x12; ideally make it so it fits the given scale of the tutorial with some wiggle room for the player to move around.
+- `parent_path<path>`
+	- This is the top-most parent `/datum/tutorial` path, used to exclude abstract parents from the tutorial menu.
+For example, `/datum/tutorial/marine/basic` would have a `parent_path` of `/datum/tutorial/marine`, since that path is the top-most abstract path.

 ### Procs
 - `start_tutorial(mob/starting_mob)`